DataDog/documentation/content/en/service_management/app_builder/build.md

 ### Conditional queries

 You can set a condition that must be met before a query can run.
 To set a query, enter an expression in the **Condition** field in the **Advanced** section of the query.
 The condition must evaluate to true before the query runs.
-For example, if you want a given query to run only if a UI component named `select0` exists and is not empty, you can use the expression `${select0.value && select0.value.length > 0}`.
+For example, if you want a given query to run only if a UI component named `select0` exists and is not empty, you can use the expression:

+{{< code-block lang="js" >}}
+${select0.value && select0.value.length > 0}
+{{< /code-block >}}

 ### Post query transformation